Wilfred/wilfred.github.com/_posts/2011-01-22-building-a-next-generation-esperanto-web-dictionary.markdown

 This required me to build a simple word classifier.
 My classifier simply identifies words based on ending, with a blacklist for exceptions.
-For example, every noun in Esperanto ends with _-o_ and there are only three words that end _-o _which are not nouns (_po_, a preposition, _do_, a conjunction and _ho, _an exclamation).
+For example, every noun in Esperanto ends with _-o_ and there are only three words that end _-o_ which are not nouns (_po_, a preposition, _do_, a conjunction and _ho_, an exclamation).

 Once words were classified I could then generate every possible tense and case.
 For example, from the word _fromaĝo_ (cheese) I